charvibannur/100-Days-of-Machine-learning/README.md

 * to identify the view or emotion behind a situation.
 It basically means to analyze and find the emotion or intent behind a piece of text or speech or any mode of communication.
 * [Reference](https://www.analyticsvidhya.com/blog/2021/06/nlp-sentiment-analysis/)

+## Day-74 [2/02/2022] Project 3 ==> Stock Market Prediction:
+Problem Statement:
+* Stock market investments generate great profits and is a fundamental stimulus for most of the market researchers in this area.Technical analysis focuses on analyzing the direction of prices to predict future prices.
+* It's mostly based on analysing text and sentiments, where we have a bunch of numeric past information which has to be mapped to a number which we expect to be the future price which suits to be a perfect problem to be solved using Deep learning.